 Especially dear to them is Romans 8:28—”We know that all things work together for good for those who love God, who are called according to His purpose (NRSV).”

 “We feel like we have lived Romans 8:28,” says Joanie.
 “Both of us have been through some very hard times in our lives, but every time we have been in a difficult situation, the Lord has worked everything out for our good.”

-The duo, whose radio singles (“Heal Our Land” and the brand new “Word of God”) are currently playing on Christian radio stations across the country, could be the poster children for second chances, starting over, and all things working together for good.
+The duo, whose radio singles (“Heal Our Land,” “Word of God,” "Being in Your Presence," and "Wait Upon the Lord") are currently playing on Christian radio stations across the country, could be the poster children for second chances, starting over, and all things working together for good.

 Perhaps, then, it’s only fitting that Alabaster Grace was named after their collective desire to, as Joanie says, “give God our best and complete worship because of the priceless gift of grace that He freely gives to us.”

 Indeed, Brad and Joanie have each, separately and together, walked through tumultuous times in their lives and miraculous moments of rebirth.
 But ever since they met in 2012 and began ministering through music within their home state of Virginia, and then married in 2015, the things that God has been teaching them along the way have been poured into a steady stream of concerts, leading worship, and sharing sermons and inspirational presentations in churches, retreats, conferences and coffeehouses.

 Joanie was born into a family of churchgoers, but she experienced, among other things, a homelife that included divorced parents and difficult circumstances.
 In her 20s, she drifted away from her relationship with the Lord and stopped attending church.
 A few close friends and fellow believers gently and gradually helped lead her back, and she left behind the disillusionment of her past and rededicated herself as a mother, music teacher, singer, and librarian.